How to adjust your car's equalizer settings

 Adjusting the frequency levels on an equalizer is done by simply sliding levels up and down, and you’ll instantly hear the results.
 The lower frequency numbers represent the bass, the ones in the middle represent mid-range (go figure!), and the highest frequencies are the ones for treble.

 If you’ve seen the movie Risky Business, you may remember the part where Tom Cruise’s character cranks all the levels on his Dad’s home equalizer to totally jam out to some Bob Seger.
 You can certainly try that, although you may or may not like the results.

 And unlike the movie, you'll probably want to start with small boosts or cuts to see how it affects your music, instead of going all the way up or down.
 These sliders let you reduce frequencies that may be overpowering, or increase those that aren't getting it done.
 And don't panic, most equalizers are easy to reset in case you want to start from scratch.
 You can also save settings you really like.

-It doesn't get much more robust than JL Audio's TUN app, which lets you control and save every aspect of your sound.
+It doesn't get much more robust than JL Audio's TUN app, which lets you control, save, and monitor every detail of your sound.

 What's a parametric equalizer?

 You may have heard the term “parametric” EQ, which is generally known as a step-up feature in car audio gear.
 This type of equalizer still has the sliders for boosting or cutting a given frequency.
-But a parametric EQ also gives you the ability to adjust the center frequency of each band, sliding it "sideways" to raise or lower the actual frequency number for a more refined frequency adjustment.
-This adds a new degree of tweaking and will help you get just the sound you're looking for.
+But with a parametric EQ, you can also slide the band sideways to select the center point of each frequency band and then adjust how wide or narrow each band is.
+This "Q Factor" filter bandwidth adjustment adds a new degree of tweaking and will help you get just the sound you're looking for.